Being At The Cottage, Abergavenny, Wales

-Wilma suggests you give up your tech on arrival to avoid temptation.
-But even if you keep it, it’s not much use to you as there is no mobile signal and no wifi at the cottage.
-Wilma believes it is important to be without distractions from the outside world if you want to make the most of your four days.
-A landline is provided for emergency contact.
+One of the house rules is that Wilma will look after any tech for you during your stay.
+There is no mobile signal or wifi at the cottage.
+Wilma believes it is important to be without distractions from the outside world if you want to make the most of your stay.
+There is a landline at the cottage.

 A one-hour massage is on offer in the second bedroom of the cottage just after arrival on your first day to help you transition into a relaxed frame of mind and leave the cares of work behind.
 A choice of male or female therapist is available.
 To help you access your inner self, an intimate session with sound-healer Chrys Blanchard and her eclectic collection of instruments is also included in the cost of your stay.
 Gongs, singing bowls, drums, musical instruments and voice are used in a bespoke session that is tailored to your needs.

 You have the run of the entire cottage.
 Your bedroom has a comfortable double bed with goose down duvet and feather pillows.
 A shower is in the room and there is also a separate bathroom with full-size tub and organic toiletries, including bergamot, rose geranium, lavender and tea tree essential oils.
 Bath towels are huge and soft and you also have a towelling bath robe or fluffy fleecy one depending on your preference.
 You will be woken each morning by the sound of birdsong from the trees outside your window.
-If you are coming with a colleague then a bed can be made up in the second bedroom, which is used for art and reading if you are alone.
 Downstairs an old-fashioned school desk is the place to sit and write, while on a fine day you can head up to the table and chairs at the top of the garden, where you get an excellent view of the cottage and woodland below.